-The "Yes" button selects the parameter while the "No" button advances the pointer.
+The left "Yes" button selects the parameter indicated by the pointer while the right "No" button advances the pointer to the next parameter.

-Once a parameter is selected the current setting can be changed by the "Edit" button.
-If editing is selected, the screen flashes the parameter which can be incremented with the "Update" button.
-Press the "Next" button to either advance or to leave the Edit screen and display the edited parameter.
+Once a parameter is selected the current setting can be saved unchanged by pressing the left "Save" button or can be changed by pressing the right "Edit" button.
+If editing is selected, the Edit screen flashes the parameter or portion of the parameter which can be toggled or incremented with the right "Update" button.
+When a (flashing) parameter is OK, press the left "Next" button to either advance to the next digit or to leave the Edit screen and display the edited parameter.

 Alarm Limits.
-Alarm levels which may be saved or edited are:
+Alarm level displays which allow limits to be saved or edited are: